 The return-air duct may be connected to bottom of the furnace.
 The side of casing that faces downward may also be used for return air connection.
 A combination of the bottom and downward facing side may also be used.
 The upward facing side of the casing cannot be used as a return air connection.
-Bypass humidifier may be attached into unused return air side of the furnace casing.
 (See Figure 29)